-Camp Danbee is divided into three separate camps: Campus (girls finishing 1st through 5th grade,) Acres (girls finishing 6th through 8th grade,) and Wel-B-Yon (girls completing 9th grade.)
+Camp Danbee is divided into three separate areas: Campus (girls finishing 1st through 5th grade,) Acres (girls finishing 6th through 8th grade,) and Wel-B-Yon (girls completing 9th grade.)
 An experienced Head Counselor and an Assistant Head Counselor coordinate each of these smaller camps.
 In addition, each age group is supervised by a Group Leader.
 Eight to ten girls and three counselors live in each cabin.
 Camp activities are scheduled so that girls participate with girls in their own age group.
 Fun and exciting all-camp special events and evening activities throughout the summer bring the entire camp together.
 These activities include: Camp Leagues, Camp Sing, July 4th Talent Show and many evening activities.

 The majority of Danbee’s campers come from the NewYork/New Jersey Metropolitan area.
-In addition, campers from Boston, Philadelphia, Washington, D.C., Florida and as far away as Colorado, California, the Caribbean, Europe and South America attend Danbee.
+In addition, campers from Boston, Philadelphia, Washington, D.C., Florida and as far away as Colorado, California, Atlanta, Chicago, the Caribbean, Europe and South America attend Danbee.

-Danbee girls, up until the age of 11, are required to wear the official uniform.
-Our older girls wear Danbee uniforms three days a week and are required to wear solid color (non-designer) clothing on non-uniform days..
+Danbee girls, up until the age of 11, are required to wear the official camp uniform.
+Our older girls wear Danbee uniforms three days a week and are required to wear solid color (non-designer) clothing on non-uniform days.
 The purpose of the uniform is to eliminate the pressure and the resulting competition that girls can often feel about “what to wear” at camp.

 Danbee’s program is designed to enable every girl to feel successful.
 Our program allows campers with diverse athletic, fine art, dance, gymnastic and aquatic abilities to grow and learn new skills throughout the summer.
 We don’t have tryouts or “A” and “B” teams.
 Girls who are interested have the opportunity to participate in inter-camp games throughout the summer.

-Clinics and specialty electives include horseback riding, ice hockey, basketball, soccer, softball, gymnastics, dance, field hockey, tennis, golf, lacrosse, water-skiing, sailing and cycling.
-Our philosophy is to help each girl learn by concentrating on skill building and teamwork with professional instruction.
+Clinics and specialty electives include horseback riding, ice hockey, basketball, soccer, softball, gymnastics, dance, field hockey, tennis, golf, lacrosse, water skiing, sailing, and cycling.
+Our philosophy is to help each girl learn by concentrating on skill-building and teamwork with professional instruction.

 Other popular activities at Danbee include: woodcraft, cooking, archery, ropes and climbing wall, nature, outdoor camping and hiking.
-Offering over 30 different activities Danbee gives each girl the chance to explore new challenges and specialize in activities she enjoys most.
+Offering over 30 different activities, Danbee gives each girl the chance to explore new challenges and specialize in activities she enjoys most.

 Each camper at Danbee has choice in the daily schedule.
 Our younger girls (finishing 1st through 4th grade) have a limited amount of choice, as we want them to take advantage of everything the camp offers.
 Senior campers (finishing 5th through 9th grade), have a completely individual, choice-based program.
 All girls are required to participate in a full schedule, but choice gives them the opportunity to focus on and enjoy their favorite activities.
 The program provides girls with diverse abilities and interests the opportunity to thrive.

-Throughout the summer, our teenage campers have regular socials with our brother camps Mah-Kee-Nac and Winadu.
-The number and format of the socials depends on the camper’s age.
+Throughout the summer, our teenage campers have regular socials with our brother camps Winadu and Mah-Kee-Nac.
+The number and format of the socials depend on the camper’s age.
 Teenage girls are encouraged to develop friendships with the boys at our brother camps.
 Interactive programming are offered as socials, such as trivia nights, lawn games, campfires, and gameshows.

 Parents may call their daughters at specified times twice during the summer.
-Each girl is required to write home at least three times per week, and we ask parents to write almost every day.
-Emails may also be sent through the Danbee web site.
-If you ever have a question or concern, you are encouraged to call one of the directors anytime throughout the summer.
-Bunk mail is also offered through Bunk One subscription.
+Each girl is required to write home at least three times per week, and we ask parents to every other day.
+Emails may also be sent through the Danbee website.
+If you ever have a question or concern, you are encouraged to call one of the directors anytime throughout the summer. eLetters are also offered through our myDanbee system.
 This alternative offers more immediate email communication with your child to occur.

 We encourage all new families to meet with a Danbee director and make their decision during the fall while space is still available.
 If you are considering camp for the following summer, we suggest you visit camp while it is in session.
-We offer daily tours and on most weekends we offer “Discovery Days” (10:30 AM to 12:15 PM) every Saturday and Sunday, with the exception of our Parent Visity day, where girls participate in camp activities with other prospective campers while parents tour camp and meet with the directors.
-Once you have chosen Danbee for your daughter, fill out our on-line application form available at www.campdanbee.com.
-We will send you all the pertinent information regarding transportation, visiting days, trips, clothing and other pre-camp information.
+We offer “Discovery Tours” (10:30 AM to 12:15 PM) every Saturday and Sunday, with the exception of our Parent Visity day, where girls participate in camp activities with other prospective campers while parents tour camp and meet with the directors.
+Find out more about our tours HERE or book a tour HERE!

-Feel free to contact us if you have questions or would like more information about Camp Danbee: 973-402-0606.
+Feel free to contact us if you have questions or would like more information about Camp Danbee: 413-655-8115.